20 – 75 minutes

-20 - 75 minutesThis is it guys!
+This is it guys!
 The part where shit gets real!
-Where you feel all the feelings!
-I’ll document your ceremony as I see it unfold, while being unobtrusive and utmost respectful.
+Where you feel all the feelings.
+I’ll document your ceremony as I see it unfold, all while being unobtrusive and utmost respectful.

 - An outdoor ceremony can be absolutely gorgeous, especially if you time it right.
 The later it is in the afternoon, the more likely you are to get that beautiful golden glow of light.
-Like stated above, afternoons provide the most flattering light; soft, warm and romantic.
+Like noted above, afternoons provide the most flattering light; soft, warm and romantic.
 While early afternoons can cause just the opposite, and lots of squinting… You want to be able to see each other!
 Again, if you can, try to avoid planning anything in direct sun between 10am and 3pm.

 - Receiving lines.
 While thanking your guests is a necessary gesture, receiving lines can often suck the life out of your wedding day.
 It’s easy to get tied up in conversation.
 And then BOOM, there goes an hour of your wedding day.
 For this reason, most couples choose to thank their guests during the dinner hour.
 Chances are that you and your partner will finish eating before the majority of your guests are even served.
 Maximize this time by making table rounds, thanking your people for their love and support.